etingof/pysmi/docs/source/user-perspective.rst

 Some MIBs may not be automatically transformed into another form and therefore must be explicitly excluded from processing.
-Such MIBs are normally manually implemented for each targer MIB format.
+Such MIBs are normally manually implemented for each target MIB format.
 Examples include MIBs containing base SMI types or ASN.1 MACRO definitions (SNMPv2-SMI, SNMPV2-TC), initially compiled but later manually modified MIBs and others.